 Sections 11(2) and 14(1) of the Employment Act prescribe that termination without notice or payment in lieu of notice is only permissible (1) in the event of any wilful breach by the other party of a condition of service or (2) on the grounds of misconduct inconsistent with the fulfilment of the conditions of service.
-The Tripartite Guidelines on Wrongful Dismissal (the Wrongful Dismissal Guidelines) – which the ECT and the courts hearing appeals from the ECT are statutorily required to have regard to – further provide that misconduct is the only legitimate reason for dismissal without notice (it appears that the Guidelines may have subsumed the ground of wilful breach under 'misconduct'), and defines misconduct as conduct involving acts such as (non-exhaustively) theft, dishonest or disorderly conduct at work, insubordination and bringing the organisation into disrepute.
+The Tripartite Guidelines on Wrongful Dismissal (the Wrongful Dismissal Guidelines) – which the ECT and the courts hearing appeals from the ECT are statutorily required to have regard to – further provide that misconduct is the only legitimate reason for dismissal without notice (it appears that these guidelines may have subsumed the ground of wilful breach under 'misconduct'), and defines misconduct as conduct involving acts such as (non-exhaustively) theft, dishonest or disorderly conduct at work, insubordination and bringing the organisation into disrepute.

 The Employment Act and Wrongful Dismissal Guidelines expressly require that an employer conduct a due inquiry process before dismissing an employee for misconduct.
 Although the term 'due inquiry' is not defined under the Employment Act, the MOM stipulates that, as a general guide, (1) the employee should be told of his or her alleged misconduct, (2) the employee should have the opportunity to present his or her case, and (3) the person or persons hearing the inquiry should not be in a position that may suggest bias.
-Though not having the force of law, the High Court has in the past referred to these guidelines in determining whether a due inquiry was carried out.31
+Though not having the force of law, the High Court has in the past referred to these guidelines in determining whether a due inquiry was carried out.33

 Employers should also bear in mind that if an employee brings a wrongful dismissal claim before the ECT, the employer would bear the burden of proving that there was misconduct sufficient to warrant a summary dismissal.
 It would be prudent, therefore, for employers contemplating a summary dismissal to document any alleged instance of misconduct, the surrounding circumstances, the due inquiry process, as well as its final decision to summarily dismiss the employee.